-- Length: Submitted film should be edited to approximately 5-7 minutes in length. - Primary Sources: Top films will use a minimum of five primary sources (letters, photographs, broadsides, etc.), either in narration or as file images in the film itself. - Secondary Sources: Top films will also use scholarly secondary sources (articles or monographs); this may also include interviews with scholars, though this is not required. - Internet Sources: Please caution your students to evaluate the validity of web content and cite their sources carefully in their references and bibliography. - Organization: Like essays, top films will have a structure (either a three-act structure of introduction, body, and conclusion, or another effective structure) and a clearly stated, well-developed thesis statement with supportive historical evidence. - Editing: Top films will be edited in such a manner that all material is clear, articulate, and visually impactful. - Student Direction: All equipment, both for shooting and editing, must be student-run. - Film Topics: As a general guide, please refer to the Civil War Essay Contest Writing Prompts as possible suggestions to guide your selection of a film topic.
-(Students are not limited to these topics and questions.)
-Biographies, even of obscure figures, and battle reports are usually easier to write than other types of essays.
-Likewise, certain topics, such as female spies, battlefield medicine, or the new medium of photography, have been covered in great detail by past contest participants. - Citations: Students must document their sources and evidence using MLA, APA, or Chicago style in the film's credits.
+- Length: Submitted film should be edited to approximately 5-7 minutes in length. - Primary Sources: New for 2018-2019: All films must use at least one document from the Gilder Lehrman Collection.
+Top films will use a minimum of five primary sources (letters, photographs, broadsides, etc.), either in narration or as file images in the film itself. - Secondary Sources: Top films will use scholarly secondary sources (articles or monographs); this may also include interviews with scholars, though this is not required. - Internet Sources: Please caution your students to evaluate the validity of web content and cite their sources carefully in their references and bibliography. - Organization: Like essays, top films will have a structure (either a three-act structure of introduction, body, and conclusion, or another structure appropriate to the narrative) and a clearly stated, well-developed thesis statement with supportive historical evidence. - Editing: Top films will be edited in such a manner that all material is clear, articulate, and visually effective. - Student Direction: All equipment, both for shooting and editing, must be student run. - Film Topics: Please refer to the Civil War Essay Contest Writing Prompts as possible suggestions to guide your selection of a film topic.
+Students are not limited to these topics and questions.
+Biographies, even of obscure figures, and battle reports are usually easier to develop than other types of analyses.
+Likewise, certain topics, such as music, food, and visual art during the Civil War, have been covered with great visual effect by past contest participants. - Citations: Students must document their sources and evidence using MLA, APA, or Chicago style in the film's credits.